 - Virtue ethics revolve around moral character through virtues, a concept coined by Greek philosopher Aristotle.
 Where deontologists base their decisions on duty and utilitarians on outcomes, virtue ethics encourages individuals to reflect on the kind of person they aspire to be, and how to exemplify that behaviour.
 If you value ecological sustainability, you might consider cutting down on flight travel or meat consumption as virtuous behaviour.
 Bowles describes the newspaper test—“would I be happy for my decision to appear on the front page of tomorrow’s news?”—to be a good entry point for considering your decisions based on virtues.

 Deontology, utilitarianism and virtue ethics will provide different arguments, and often different resolutions to a dilemma, yet it’s important to remember one is not necessarily “better” than the other.
 Neither are these lenses to be treated as mutually exclusive, some dilemmas can benefit from a combination of ideas from different ethical lenses at once.
-Although it’s certainly a step into the right direction, being able to differentiate between these concepts won’t make you a better designer, developer or manager right away.
+Although it’s certainly a step in the right direction, being able to differentiate between these concepts won’t make you a better designer, developer or manager right away.
 Developing your intuition takes time and real-world experience.

 That said, how you apply ethics within your line of work, when to speak up or when to let things go, is up to you, and based on the situation at hand.
 You will make mistakes, but learning to discuss the moral intentions of the software we build is vital if we want to thrive as an industry.
 Especially since big tech has been under so much scrutiny over the years for their inability to act on pressing matters around privacy, battling hate-speech, inclusion and mental wellbeing.